 Our people take part in appropriate programmes of CPD for maintaining their technical knowledge, professional skills, soft skills and values.
-Being an approved employer by ICAEW (Institute of Chartered Accountants in England and Wales) as well as a platinum approved employer awarded by ACCA (Association of Chartered Certified Accountants) and ICPAC (Institute of Certified Public Accountants of Cyprus), we always ensure that we meet CPD requirements.
+Being an Authorised Training Employer (ATE) by ICAEW (Institute of Chartered Accountants in England and Wales), a Platinum Approved Employer by ACCA (Association of Chartered Certified Accountants) and an approved employer by ICPAC, we always ensure that we meet CPD requirements.